 No, nothing to do with flying, this is the position at which you are starting to commit to the overtaking manoeuvre.

-- You’ve checked that it’s safe to proceed, so indicate right at this time to let other road users know that you intend to overtake.
+• You’ve checked that it’s safe to proceed, so now is the time to indicate right in order to let other road users know that you intend to overtake.

 The Return Position